ALL SUBMISSIONS RECEIVE EVALUATION NOTES AND SCORECARDS.

 2. The jury decisions are final and may not be disputed.

 3. Notes are the opinions of the individual evaluator and are meant to offer the Submitter good faith advice on how to improve and/or market their work.
 Criticism is standard and should be expected for an evaluation that is designed to look for flaws and potential trouble areas in the submission.

 4. The competition and its affiliated jurors do not guarantee acceptance into any other contest, festival, market, or sales agreement based on the advice given in the notes and/or evaluation scorecard.

-3. We do not offer student discounts or hardship waivers for the submission fees.
+1. We do not offer discounts or hardship waivers for the submission fees.
 There are absolutely no exceptions to this policy.

 1. A submission will be disqualified if it does not meet the criteria required for it to be evaluated as listed in the General Submission Rules section.
-The most common reasons for disqualification are the failure to attach a screenplay file to the submission or a script not being written in English.
+The most common reasons for disqualification are the failure to attach a screenplay file to the submission, a submission being entered into the wrong category, or a script not being written in English.

 2. Refunds are not issued to disqualified submissions, so please make sure that your entry is compliant with the competition rules before submitting.

 3. In the event of a disqualification, the submitter will be notified as to the reason why the entry was not qualified for the competition once the judging period has concluded.